BachNewton/Novelty-Games/src/mobile-games/pets/README.md

 - [ ] Get pet content from pet owners and add it to game
 - [X] Indicate which interactions have been used and seen by the player already
-- [ ] Add an overview that shows:
-    - Pets discoverd out of total
-    - Interations seen out of total
-    - Friendship level of each pet
 - [X] Indicate the friendship level of the currently selected pet
 - [X] Indicate that the friendship level is increasing after an interaction is selected
 - [ ] _(optional)_ Different interactions add different amounts of friendship to the pet